1. Home

 Our efforts are responsive to the rapidly-changing context, and mindful of people’s holistic needs—both physical and emotional—at a time of tremendous uncertainty.
 Our partners on the ground are working tirelessly to provide urgent assistance to people displaced and affected by the war in Gaza.

-To date, our partners have provided over 666,000 people with food parcels, and more than 170,000 people with multi-purpose cash assistance.
-Over 83,000 people received bedding supplies and more than 13,400 people were assisted with hygiene supplies.
+To date, our partners have provided over 705,000 people with food parcels, and more than 170,000 people with multi-purpose cash assistance.
+Over 85,000 people have received bedding supplies and more than 13,400 people were assisted with hygiene supplies.
+Psychosocial support has been provided to over 1,000 children.

 Caritas workers share perspectives on the war in Gaza